Industrial society

-In sociology, industrial society is a society driven by the use of technology and machinery to enable mass production, supporting a large population with a high capacity for division of labour.
+In sociology, an industrial society is a society driven by the use of technology and machinery to enable mass production, supporting a large population with a high capacity for division of labour.
 Such a structure developed in the Western world in the period of time following the Industrial Revolution, and replaced the agrarian societies of the pre-modern, pre-industrial age.
 Industrial societies are generally mass societies, and may be succeeded by an information society.
 They are often contrasted with traditional societies.

 Industrial societies use external energy sources, such as fossil fuels, to increase the rate and scale of production.
-The production of food is shifted to large commercial farms where the products of industry, such as combine harvesters and fossil fuel-based fertilizers, are used to decrease required human labor while increasing production.
+The production of food is shifted to large commercial farms where the products of industry, such as combine harvesters and fossil fuel–based fertilizers, are used to decrease required human labor while increasing production.
 No longer needed for the production of food, excess labor is moved into these factories where mechanization is utilized to further increase efficiency.
 As populations grow, and mechanization is further refined, often to the level of automation, many workers shift to expanding service industries.

 Industrial society makes urbanization desirable, in part so that workers can be closer to centers of production, and the service industry can provide labor to workers and those that benefit financially from them, in exchange for a piece of production profits with which they can buy goods.
 This leads to the rise of very large cities and surrounding suburb areas with a high rate of economic activity.

 These urban centers require the input of external energy sources in order to overcome the diminishing returns of agricultural consolidation, due partially to the lack of nearby arable land, associated transportation and storage costs, and are otherwise unsustainable.
 This makes the reliable availability of the needed energy resources high priority in industrial government policies.

 Industrial development

 Prior to the Industrial Revolution in Europe and North America, followed by further industrialization throughout the world in the 20th century, most economies were largely agrarian.
 Basics were often made within the household and most other manufacturing was carried out in smaller workshops by artisans with limited specialization or machinery.

 In Europe during the late Middle Ages, artisans in many towns formed guilds to self-regulate their trades and collectively pursue their business interests.
 Economic historian Sheilagh Ogilvie has suggested the guilds further restrained the quality and productivity of manufacturing.
-There is some evidence, however, that even in ancient times, large economies such as the Roman empire or Chinese Han dynasty had developed factories for more centralized production in certain industries.
+There is some evidence, however, that even in ancient times, large economies such as the Roman Empire or Chinese Han dynasty had developed factories for more centralized production in certain industries.

 With the Industrial Revolution, the manufacturing sector became a major part of European and North American economies, both in terms of labor and production, contributing possibly a third of all economic activity.
 Along with rapid advances in technology, such as steam power and mass steel production, the new manufacturing drastically reconfigured previously mercantile and feudal economies.
 Even today, industrial manufacturing is significant to many developed and semi-developed economies.